 Unfortunately, due to the oil embargo and the Clean Air Act Act of the early 1970s it wasn't profitable for car manufacturers to continue building classic muscle cars and production soon stopped.
 The era that defined raw American power came to an end but car enthusiasts never lost their passion for true muscle cars and many kept their original models in great condition.
 Now, as car manufacturers look for ways to market environmentally safe 'green' cars many classic car collectors are seeking out vintage muscle cars that are fun, fast and furious.

 Muscle cars are for sale everywhere.
 Some people buy and sell muscle cars and some people collect the related paraphernalia such as pictures, accessories and custom artwork.
 Collecting muscle car memorabilia has become very popular and profitable.
 People buy and sell them via newspaper ads, magazines, used car dealerships and of course online.
 It is also a good idea to put the word out at local car clubs.
 You will find muscle cars for sale in the classified ad section of this website and related muscle car businesses in our Business Directory

 Put a powerful V-8 engine in a 2-door sport coupe and you have the makings of a classic American muscle car.
 Though opinions vary about when the first muscle car appeared many car enthusiasts agree that the 1949 Oldsmobile Rocket 88 is the first genuine muscle car and the excitement it caused launched an entire class of powerful, high performance cars.
-Manufactured mostly between the early 1960's and the 1970's muscle cars grabbed a loyal following among street and drag racers and it wasn't until the emissions acts of the early 1970's that production of these cars were halted.
+Manufactured mostly between the early 1960s and 1970s

 1967 Pontiac GTO *